defra-design/prn-design-history/app/posts/2023-09-01-fourth-iteration.md

 ---
-tags: PRN, iteration, record your waste
+tags: ['PRN', 'Iteration', 'Record your waste']
 title: Fourth iteration – creating a PRN and record your waste
 description: This post is about fourth iteration based on the fifth round of research on creating PRN and record your waste from sprint 8.
 date: 2023-09-01